Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Details of Dataset

 \begin{itemize} \item \textbf{Input:} Numbers are randomly generated within the range of 0-999. \item \textbf{Transformation rules:} Each rule generates an equal number of samples. \item \textbf{Output:} Generated through transformation rules, constrained within the range of 0-999.
 Other options are randomly generated, ensuring a single correct answer. \end{itemize}

-\subsection{Symbolic Reasoning}
+\subsubsection{Symbolic reasoning}

 This dataset transforms 3-5 input words from the corresponding language through symbolic operations to generate the output.
 Symbolic operations include repetition, addition, deletion, reordering, and their combinations.
 Considering that single-step symbolic operations are too simple, we chose up to three-step symbolic operations.
+Each of the three parts are generated by the following rules:

 \begin{itemize} \item \textbf{Input:} Randomly select 3-5 words from a specific language.
 We chose 100 simple English words and translated them into other languages using Google Translate. \item \textbf{Transformation rules:} The dataset includes equal amounts of single-step, two-step, and three-step symbolic operations.
 For single-step operations, each rule generates an equal number of samples.
 For two-step and three-step operations, rule combinations are randomly selected. \item \textbf{Output:} Generated through transformation rules.
 Other options are partially randomly generated and partially based on random replacements from the original input, ensuring consistent length and a unique correct answer. \end{itemize}